Roderik11/Spark/README.md

 Some highlights:
-- deferred renderer
+- Deferred renderer
-- customizable render pipeline
+- Customizable render pipeline
-- aggressive use of instancing
+- Aggressive use of instancing
-- skeletal animation (matrix palette skinning) with blendtrees
+- Skeletal animation (matrix palette skinning) with blendtrees
+- Quadtree terrain with LOD and 16 splatmaps
 - Icoseptree spatialization for culling and shape queries
 - GeometryShader for foilage (booh, MeshShaders next)
-- multithreaded, using all available cores where possible
+- Multithreaded, using all available cores where possible
 - CommandBuffer pattern to minimize state switching and efficient DrawCall handling
-- Unity-esque components and script execution
+- Unity-esque components, script execution and Asset system
-- Unity-esque customizable editor
+- Unity-esque customizable editor with custom inspectors etc.
 - Editor UI created with Squid - probably the best example for complex UIs